boukew99/boukew99.github.io/about.md

 OS(user) | | Ubuntu, Android | IOS, Windows

 ## Native projects💻
+Generally I use the [Godot Engine](https://godotengine.org) for native development for its small binary size and ease of use.
 Software sources are hosted on [Github](https://github.com/boukew99) and playable demos on [itch.io](https://howyoudoing.itch.io/).
-Generally I use the [Godot Engine](https://godotengine.org) for native development for its small binary size and ease of use.
-I have made some repositories available on the [Godot Asset Library](https://godotengine.org/asset-library/asset?category=&godot_version=&sort=updated&filter=boukew99).
+Some of these are [Godot Engine Assets](https://godotengine.org/asset-library/asset?- category=&godot_version=&sort=updated&filter=boukew99).

 ## Video Games🎮